NathanSepul/flutter_ci_appollo/README.rst

 To Follow this tutorial you will need :

 * An appollo account linked to your Apple Developer Account. `Learn how to setup Appollo <https://appollo.readthedocs.io/en/master/tutorial/2_configure_app_store_connect.html>`_.
-* A `Flutter<https://docs.flutter.dev/get-started/install>`_project located at the root of your git repository.
+* A `Flutter<https://docs.flutter.dev/get-started/install>`_ project located at the root of your git repository.

 -------------
 Configuration